Register now to book on events, buy publications and sign up for free hot topic email updates.

 Make sure if a supplier asks for his bank details to be changed that this is correct and the genuine supplier.

 Finally, make sure you have a procedure for staff and governors to report concerns through and that there is an independent route.
 Publicise the reporting route - and make sure you give staff and governors some basic fraud awareness training.

 Rachael Tiffen, Head of CIPFA Counter Fraud Centre | LinkedIn Profile

-Rachael heads up the UK’s first centre of excellence for counter fraud professionals delivering services, products and supporting others through best practice, run by CIPFA.
+Rachael heads up the CIPFA Counter Fraud Centre, the UK’s first centre of excellence that provides tools, support, training and thought leadership for counter fraud professionals across the public services.
 Rachael has over 20 years’ experience in local government, heading up audit and fraud investigations teams at Islington, Lambeth, Waltham Forest and Enfield.
 She has been Chair of the London Counter Fraud Partnership since 2005 and was instrumental in founding the CIPFA Better Governance Forum.
-She was appointed Chair of the CIPFA Fraud Advisory Panel in 2007 and as part of this group she co-wrote the three CIPFA Red Books Managing the Risk of Fraud.
+She was appointed Chair of the CIPFA Fraud Advisory Panel in 2007 and as part of this group she co-wrote the three CIPFA Red Books, Managing the Risk of Fraud.
 Rachael worked at the National Fraud Authority 2010-2013 as Head of Public Sector Fraud and was responsible for drafting and leading on Fighting Fraud Locally – the local government counter fraud strategy.
 During 2013-2014, Rachael managed the Ministry of Defence’s Counter Fraud Service.

 Sign up here for news updates